Specula Melitensis Encyclica: Description of the machine

 The book does not include any illustrations or schematics.
 The machine is described as consisting of three principal parts: the Circle, the Cube, and the Pyramid.

 The Circle forms the base, and features a representation of the immobile Horizon, and the information on the winds and the art of navigation.

 The Cube is the middle part, with five of its sides (excluding the bottom) each dedicated to a specific Mathematical or "Physico-Logical" discipline as follows.

 The first side, The Universal Chronoscope, contains eight wheels displaying Julian and Gregorian calendars.

 The second side, The Cosmographical Mirror, includes a Horoscopium (not to be confused with a horoscope) which, given the current time in Malta, displays the time in any part of the world, and two planispheres showing the movement of the Primum Mobile and the eight spheres and the fixed stars, as well as the tides in all parts of the world.

 The third side has in its middle a large wheel displaying the sunrise and sunset times, the sun's declination, star culminations, and other astronomical data by year, month, and day.
 The large wheel is surrounded by three additional wheels, and four more smaller wheels are arranged in the corners of that side of the Cube.
 The three wheels display Moon phases and astrological signs with their application to matters of agriculture, medicine and navigation, and physiognomical information.
 The four smaller wheels in the corners provide predictions based on planetary conjunctions.

 The fourth side presents "the entire Medicine—Botanical, Chemical, Spagyrical, Hermetic, and Sympathetic".
 It features four wheels.
 The first wheel contains information on the "simple and compound" medications of both mineral and animal origin.
 The second and the third wheels offer guidance in disease diagnostics.
 The fourth wheel, titled The Cabalistic Mirror, indicates which body part accommodates which medicine, and suggests the appropriate times for phlebotomy and the application of medicines.

-The fifth side, which is the horizontal upper side of the Cube, shows the movement of the Sun, Moon, the planets, Caput and Cauda Draconis, and Zodiacal constellations, as well as their position at any given time.
+The fifth side, which is the horizontal upper side of the Cube, shows the movement of the Sun, Moon, the planets, lunar nodes Caput Draconis (☊) and Cauda Draconis (☋), and Zodiacal constellations, as well as their position at any given time.

 The Pyramid consists of four parts corresponding to the four parts of the world, and describes the nature and languages of those parts.